NZMSA/2021-Phase-2-Data-Science/4. Deploy Model onto Azure/README.md

 print(ws)
 ```

-If you run this code in Jupyter Notebook, it should open a web browser window where you have to sign-in to azure.
-Follow the instructions there and if you connect successfully, you should be connected to your workspace.
+If you run this code in Jupyter Notebook, it should open a web browser window where you have to sign-in to Azure.
+Follow the instructions there and you should see an output Workspace.create(...) if you connected successfully.

 ![workspace.connect](./images/workspace.connect.png)

+**Note: You may encounter connection errors to your Azure ML workspace.
+I found that the connection hangs even if you sign-in successfully.
+Things you may want to try to fix any connection errors:****

+- **Clear cache and sign-out of Azure**
+- **Try incognito mode or alternative web browser**
+- **Run this chunk of code in a Google Colab (in your browser) and connect there once then try again in your local Jupyter Notebook**

-4. Now we want to register our model that we saved earlier with the appropriate model name
+4. Register our model that we saved earlier with the appropriate model name

 ```python
 from azureml.core.model import Model